 What is ARCS?

-The Autonomy Research Center for STEAHM (ARCS) is a NASA-sponsored CSUN university center of excellence, which utilizes convergence research that involves deep collaborations and integration among physical, social, and behavioral sciences (S); technology and engineering (T); entrepreneurship and business (E); arts (A); humanities (H); and mathematics (M).
+The Autonomy Research Center for STEAHM (ARCS) is a NASA-sponsored CSUN university center of excellence, which utilizes transdisciplinary research that involves deep collaborations and integration among physical, social, and behavioral sciences (S); technology and engineering (T); entrepreneurship and business (E); arts (A); humanities (H); and mathematics (M).

 Our sponsoring agency.
 NASA, our sponsoring agency has a mission to advance science, technology, aeronautics, and space exploration in order to enhance knowledge, education, innovation, economic vitality and the stewardship of Earth.

 Autonomy is described on a continuum of Increasingly Autonomous (IA) systems.
 These systems cover the full spectrum of technology with autonomous features, from basic systems (like cruise control) to complex systems that are able to adapt and learn (like Artificial Intelligence, or AI).
 ARCS students work within autonomy concentrations: